francoiscabrol/LoCALISM/README.md

 			float xScreenAdj = appScreenPosition.leapCoordToScreenCoordX(fingerRelativeToScreen.getProjectionOfFinger().getX());
            float yScreenAdj = appScreenPosition.leapCoordToScreenCoordY(fingerRelativeToScreen.getProjectionOfFinger().getY());

-** I known that's could be really improved but it's my first library, I did my best! **
+** I imagine that's could be really improved, even if I did my best, it's my first library.
+If you have proposals, you're welcome! **

 ##Versions
 * The version 0.1.0 is the first release that show how the system could works.